SaaS SEO: How We Drove $1.31M in Attributed Organic Revenue and 1,909% ROI for a B2B Software Client

 A Quick Guide to SaaS SEO

 SaaS SEO is the process of optimising a software company's website and content to attract qualified buyers through organic search and AI-driven discovery platforms.
 It goes beyond traditional search engine optimisation by addressing the unique challenges of the SaaS business model: longer sales cycles, multiple decision-makers and the need to build trust before a prospect ever requests a demo.
-According to Semrush, B2B SaaS companies achieve an average SEO ROI of 702% with a breakeven period of just seven months - making it one of the most profitable marketing channels available.
+According to Semrush, B2B SaaS companies achieve an average SEO ROI of 702% with a breakeven period of around seven months.
+That number is the industry benchmark.
+The campaign I describe in this guide produced 1,909% ROI over 12 months, with an average return of $20.10 for every $1 invested.

 Read the Full Case Study